CoreyJness/LoopTechnicalEvaluation/DataDrivenTest/readme.md

 # Playwright Data-Driven Test Suite

 A data-driven Playwright test suite for the Demo App.
-All test scenarios are defined in a single JSON file — adding or modifying a test case requires **no code changes**.
+All test scenarios are defined in a single JSON file — adding or modifying a test case requires no code changes.

+This project is part of the Loop Technical Evaluation for QA Testing.

+---

 ## Project Structure